gitfabi/sinatra-withAnsible/README.md

 - To secure the application server, 'firewalld' service has been used.
 Alternatively, IPTables can be used.

-- For the sake of simplicity and ease of deployment, SHELL provisioning is used instead of Ansible.
-Ansible provisioning needs a working Python package on the Guest OS.
-Few Ubuntu instances from Vagrant repository were tried to utilize Ansible provisioning.
-They had Python package pre-installed, but some random issues with OS deployment on the VirtualBox were encountered, which was against anti-fragility and ease of deployment criteria.

- It's possible, to have Python provisioned via SSH first, and then use Ansible afterwards.
-However, to keep the code as simple as possible, SSH provisioning is used.

 - Privat IP address of 192.168.100.101 is allocated for the guest machine.
-If this IP conflicts with your existing private IP settings, please substitue it with another IP in the Vagrantfile provided.
+If this IP conflicts with your existing private IP settings, please substitue it with another IP in the follwoing files:
+	Vagrantfile
+	ansible_hosts
+	sinatra.yml

 - To make deployment easier, codes for runnign application provided by REA is automatically retrieved from Git repositoy.
 To do so, localuser user's public and private key is copied in ~ubuntu/.ssh folder to skip SSH key import required by 'git clone' for the newly created user in the guest OS.
 Alternitavely, REA code can be retrieved in the Vagrant's shared folder to avoid sharing RSA key with the rest of the world!

-- Bundler package seemed to fail randomly to install from online Ubuntu repository - that's why '--fix-missing' switch appears in the code to get round the problem

 - To secure the application server below steps are taken:
   * Securing Shared memory